Tuck Woolum

-Tuck Woolum is a former American football player and coach.
-He served as the head football coach at Union College in Barbourville, Kentucky from 1994 to 1998, compiling a record of 20–29–1.
+Tuck Woolum is an American former football player and coach.
+He served as the head football coach at Union College—now known as Union Commonwealth University—in Barbourville, Kentucky from 1994 to 1998, compiling a record of 20–29–1.

 Woolum played college football as a quarterback for the Eastern Kentucky Colonels.
 He was the starting quarterback when the team won the 1982 NCAA Division I-AA Football Championship Game.